Danieleg82/AzFireWallPremium-MH/README.md

 ## TASK2

 Let's now go ahead enabling IDPS on our FW.
-This will be set in Alert & Deny mode.
+This will be set in *Alert & Deny mode*.

 Since TLS Inspection is initially disabled, we will see how protection works exclusively for unencrypted (HTTP) traffic.